 We all have common spots in our homes where clutter collects more easily—garages, linen closets, storage rooms, and the ever-messy junk drawer.
-If you’re tired of dealing with clutter in these spaces, these home decluttering tips can help you tackle the 11 most common problem areas around the house!
+If you’re tired of dealing with clutter in these spaces, you can declutter your home by tackling these 11 most common problem areas around the house!

 - Junk Drawer